 In 1993, the new seminary graduate, Pasteur Saint Hilaire established El Shaddai Church and within a year, the community started a supplemental nutrition program for the neighbourhood children.
 In 2005, Imago Dei Primary School was established with 3 kindergarten classes (3, 4, and 5 year olds); Grades 1 through 8 has been added since.
 EMAS Canada continues to support this program monthly.

 Saint Hilaire’s leadership and selflessness were truly inspirational but tragically, Saint Hilaire was murdered in the course of a break-in at his apartment in December 2008.
-The El Shaddai church honours his memory by continuing the work Saint Hilaire had begun.
+The El Shaddai church honours his memory by continuing the work and vision of Saint Hilaire.

 To make room for growing ministries, land was acquired in 2005 by El Shaddai Church to build a Community Ministry Centre.
-Progress was slow, but in the aftermath of the 2010 earthquake, eMi met with the community elders to design an affordable earthquake & hurricane resistant ministry centre that would include a large community gathering space, a primary school, and a community health clinic.
+In the aftermath of the 2010 earthquake, eMi met with the community elders to design an affordable earthquake & hurricane resistant ministry centre that would include a large community gathering space, a primary school, and a community health clinic.

 In spite of political and economic upheaval making any initiative in Haiti extremely challenging, EMAS Canada has supported efforts of the El Shaddai Church since 1996 and Dr. Pierre Plourde has been leading EMAS Healthcare Teams to Haiti since 2004.
 Throughout this time the El Shaddai Church has remained a beacon of light in the midst of seemingly insurmountable obstacles.

-2014: The eMi construction plans for the El Shaddai Ministry Centre include a community gathering space (serving as a church, youth centre, school assembly hall, and hurricane/disaster relief shelter), a primary school (2 buildings), a healthcare clinic, and a guesthouse.
-The project is proceeding in stages.
-Construction of the first school building was completed in October 2011, the toilet building February 2012, and the second school building February 2013.
+2021: The eMi construction project for the El Shaddai Community Centre has been completed and includes a large community gather space (serving as a church, youth centre, school assembly hall, and hurricane/disaster relief shelter), a primary/middle school (2 buildings), a large kitchen, and a sanitation building with flush toilet facilities and access to portable water.
+All buildings are wheelchair accessible on their ground floors.